pydam/EmaLink/Readme.md

 ![Case](https://github.com/sks01/EmaLink/blob/master/pictures/NeoNano.png)
 *	This is a smallest version of EmaLink that ofers a weekly charging cycle.
 The antenna was optimized for keeping it close to your body.
 It still have a good range while kept around you (nightstand, desk) but for maximum range you should opt for Maxx, Standard or Micro.
 [Tinkercad](https://www.tinkercad.com/things/8f53n3FM0Ly)
 *	(New) The new case offers the option to keep it on a smartwatch wristband also
-*  Communication range to Omnipod: 20ft / 6meters
+*  Communication range to Omnipod: 20ft / 6meters (maximum expected range, check the testing procedure here: https://github.com/sks01/EmaLink/wiki/Communication-range)
 *  Size: 40x29x14mm dustproof, splash resistant
 *	Weight: 18g
 *	Battery life: